HIOTio/HIOTProto/specification.md

 most other types of messages in that the second and third elements define the role associated with the error and the type of error experienced.
-For example, a message topic "e/b/1/<device path>" contains an error of type 1, "no path to device", relating to a broker on the device on path <device path>.
+For example, a message topic "e/b/1/<device path>" contains an error of type 1, "no path to device", relating to a delegators on the device on path <device path>.

 The following table outlines the error types and priority ranges for the